mmatus/MobilePromoters/README.md

 	a. _pipeline_PMP.pl_

 	Script that coordinates the complete pipeline.
-To establish/modify the settings of the pipeline, you need to modify the file ‘parameteres.txt’ which is the input of this program (see below in 5).
+To establish/modify the settings of the pipeline, you need to modify the file ‘parameteres.txt’ which is the input of this program (see number 4 above).
 Next a brief explanation of the scripts called by pipeline_PMP.pl:

 	b. _getCDSandPromRegions.pl_